Ransomware: How to prevent and recover (ITSAP.00.099)

 Update and patch systems and devices

-Check for updates and patches to repair known bugs and vulnerabilities in your software, firmware, and operating systems.
-Threat actors can exploit unpatched or unsupported systems and devices easily.
+Check for updates and patches to improve usability and performance and repair known bugs and vulnerabilities in your software, firmware and operating systems.
+Threat actors can easily exploit unpatched or unsupported systems and devices.

 How updates secure your device (ITSAP.10.096)